gregjw/poke/README.md

 ```

 ### Extending
-You can easily customise a current set for your needs by using 'styled-components'.
+You can easily customise a current set for your needs by using **styled-components**.
 You can define a new Component and extend a predefined component.

 In this example, our predefined component is `PrimaryButton`: